NShan9297/Kickstarter_Analysis/README.md

 ## **Analysis and Challenges** ##
-Analysis began by using the Kickstarter_analysis workbook, to filter only the "Parent Categorys" of all the campaigns' figures collected.
-From the figures a Pivot Table was created to show/compare the total number of campaigns.
-This includes successful, failed, live, and canceled campaigns.
+Analysis began by using the Kickstarter_analysis workbook, to filter only the "Parent Categories" or main categories of all the campaign figures collected.
+From the figures, a Pivot Table was then created to show/compare the total number of campaigns.
+This includes successful, failed, live, and canceled campaigns, regardless of their categories.
 Pivot then visualized using a Graph Charts:

 ### Parent Categories ###